JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 You also don't need to give a talk on a technical topic.
 I've seen great talks with titles like _My First 30 Days as a Software Developer_ or _How Not to Onboard Engineers_ that barely touched on code at all.

+### How do I make my submission stand out?

+The most important thing is to write a good submission.
+That really will make it stand out beyond most of the other submissions.
+A well written, detailed submission will almost always win over a sloppy one.

+Adding personality to it might be good too: alliteration or a pun are my go-to delighters.

+It also doesn't hurt to have some online presence in the topic, like a blog post or open source library.
+But that's certainly not necessary, and sometimes won't be a factor at all.

+Much of the process is randomized: how the CFP reviewers are feeling that day; what topics they decide they want; what's gone viral in the last month.
+Just keep submitting! 💪

 ### I have anxiety.
 Can I speak at conferences?

 Hey, me too!